BestTimesToVisit.com Logo

 Public Buses

-Kuwait's public bus system is extensive and affordable, covering most areas of Kuwait City.
-It's a budget-friendly option but can be crowded during peak hours.
-Routes and schedules are available online.
+Kuwait's public bus system is extensive and affordable, connecting most parts of Kuwait City and its suburbs.
+It's a cost-effective way to explore, but routes can be complex for first-time visitors.

 Similar Destinations